xjtu-intsoft/MiniDetector/README.md

    * MiniApp_Package_2998: 2998 WeChat miniapp packages dataset.
    * Due to the large volume of all mini-apps, only 2998 mini-apps with privacy policies are provided here.
 If you need the 100,000 mini-app packages, please contact us at wy0724@stu.xjtu.edu.cn.

+* /classifier:
+  * model.py: Train file for sentence classification.

 * /dfjs:
 The taint analysis data flow tool for wechat-miniapp.
 The entry file is main.js.
 Modify the incoming mini-app file directory.
 After the analysis is completed, a \_\_res\_\_ result file will be generated in the directory.

 * /extract:
-We get the privacy policy from the static program code and automated tests.
+Get the privacy policy from the static program code or automated tests.

 ## Environment
 For code analysis, we used the NodeJS development environment, version 12.19.0.
 Abstract syntax trees are parsed using the esprima library.